Microsoft Defender for Identity

 Secret nameValue

-incode-client-idYour Incode OAuth Client ID
+incode-client-idYour Incode OAuth client ID

-incode-client-secretYour Incode OAuth Client Secret
+incode-client-secretYour Incode OAuth client secret

-incode-api-keyYour Incode API Key
+incode-api-keyYour Incode API key

-incode-auth-urlAuth server URL from Step 2
+incode-auth-urlAuth server URL from the previous set of steps

-incode-api-base-urlAPI base URL from Step 2
+incode-api-base-urlAPI base URL from the previous set of steps

 📘